ibm-cloud-docs/vpc/vpe-create-with-local-access-vpe.md

    Endpoint gateways created prior to the support for security groups do not have an attached security group.
 They also allow all inbound traffic.
 If you attach a security group to a VPE that does not have any attached security groups, you cannot revert that VPE back to a state where is has no security groups.
 You can revert to the previous "allow all inbound traffic" behavior by attaching a security group with rules for allowing all inbound traffic.
 However, this  rule is inherently less secure than having a more restrictive security group in place and is not recommended.
    {: important}

-1. In the **Request connection to a service** section, select either an {{site.data.keyword.cloud_notm}} or non-{{site.data.keyword.cloud_notm}} service to access using this endpoint gateway.
+1. In the **Request connection to a service** section, select {{site.data.keyword.cloud_notm}}, then select **cloud-object-storage** from the menu.

-   * For IBM Cloud services, select an available IBM Cloud service offering from the menu, then select its region.
+   * Select the region for your service.
 A region is pre-selected to optimize performance.
-   * For non-IBM Cloud services, enter the cloud resource name (CRN) of the Private Path service (obtained from your service provider).

-      Your connection request is sent to the service provider for review.

-      The review might be automated based on the provider's chosen account policy, or it could take days if the provider has chosen to manually review their requests.
-If your request is permitted, you will receive notification and can then access the service.
-If your request is denied, contact the service provider.
-      {: note}
+   * Keep in mind that all service endpoint types except for configuration service endpoints (**config** endpoint type) support resource bindings, which allow VPE bindings to Object Storage buckets or resources.

-1. [Select availability]{: tag-green} In the Share DNS section, select one of the following DNS resolution binding modes:
+1. In the Share DNS section, select one of the following DNS resolution binding modes:

-   * **Primary** allows the VPE gateway's service endpoints in the DNS-shared VPC to be shared with the DNS hub VPC for name resolution.
+   * **Primary** allows the VPE gateway's service endpoint to be shared with the hub VPC's DNS resolver for name resolution.
+   * **Per-resource binding** allows the VPE gateway to have resource bindings to **cloud-object-storage** buckets and share the service resource endpoint with hub VPC's DNS resolver for name resolution.
    * **Disabled** does not allow the VPE gateway's service endpoints to be shared for name resolution.

    When the VPC is a DNS hub, DNS sharing is always set to **Primary** and the mode can't be changed.
    {: note}

+   If you select **Per-resource binding** or **Disabled**, you can create optional resource bindings, which allow you to enable granular access from the selected VPC to specific Object Storage buckets.
+For more information, see [Creating resource bindings](/docs/vpc?topic=vpc-vpe-create-resource-binding&interface=ui).

+   During provisioning, you can bind a maximum of 10 buckets, with the option to add more later.
+   {: note}

-1. [Select availability]{: tag-green} In the Reserved IP section, select reserved IP addresses.
+1. In the Reserved IP section, select reserved IP addresses.
 You can choose:

    * **Select one for me** - Enter a name prefix for the IP addresses, or one is chosen for you.
 Select one or more subnets (one subnet per zone is recommended) and enable the Auto-release toggle if you want this reserved IP to be deleted automatically if the endpoint gateway is deleted.

    * **Select from existing IPs** - Choose from the list of existing IP addresses.
 If no IPs exist, click **Reserve IP** to reserve one.

       Only one reserved IP can be bound to a VPE gateway per AZ in a VPC.
 Ensure that no other bindings exist in the same AZ across all subnets within the VPC.
       {: note}

-   * **Select one later** [Select availability]{: tag-green} - Select IP addresses at some point after creating the endpoint gateway.
+   * **Select one later** - Select IP addresses at some point after creating the endpoint gateway.

 1. Review the **Order summary**, then click **Create virtual private endpoint gateway**.
 The endpoint gateway is requested for use.

-## Creating an endpoint gateway from the CLI
+## Creating a local-access endpoint gateway from the CLI
-{: #vpe-ordering-cli}
+{: #local-access-vpe-ordering-cli}
 {: cli}

 Before you begin, [set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).

-To create an endpoint gateway from the CLI, follow these steps:
+To create a local-access endpoint gateway from the CLI, follow these steps:

 1. List the IBM Cloud service instances that are qualified to be set as endpoint gateway targets: